-- Self-awareness – Students understand their own culture, language, beliefs, and values.
-Students recognize their emotions, understand their needs, and are aware of their strengths and limitations.
+- Self-awareness – Students understand their own culture, language, beliefs and values.
+They recognize their emotions, understand their needs and are aware of their strengths and limitations.

-- Self-management – Students know how their thoughts, feelings, and actions are influenced by their belief and value systems.
+- Self-management – Students know how their thoughts, feelings and actions are influenced by their beliefs and value systems.
 They can monitor their behavior and understand how to effectively respond in different situations.

-- Responsible decision-making – Students recognize that they have an impact on the people around them and act accordingly.
+- Responsible decision making –Students recognize they have an impact on the people around them and act accordingly.
 They also understand the differences between good and bad decisions.

 c.
 What Other Factors Are Important in an SEL Curriculum?
 Why?